computorg/computorg.github.io/_pages/submit.md

 ## Available templates

-### Quarto-based templates

-Choosing one of **our templates** (c.f. below) or [our quarto-based extension](https://github.com/computorg/computo-quarto-extension) would help us in the final formatting process of your article.
-Moreover, it supports R, Python and Julia!
+Please use one of **our templates** (c.f. below) or [our quarto-based extension](https://github.com/computorg/computo-quarto-extension).
+This will ensure the reproducibility of your contribution and will simplify the final formatting process of your article.

-In particular, we have dedicated templates for setting everything up either for R, Python and Julia users:
+quarto supports R, Python and Julia: we have dedicated templates for setting everything up:

 <div class="publications">